scott2b/django-multimail/README.rst

     Default: None.
 Set to override the site name for use in multimail templates and template strings.
 Requires both this and MULTIMAIL_SITE_DOMAIN to be set to non-None values.

+MULTIMAIL_SET_AS_PRIMARY_REDIRECT
+    Reverse name to redirect to after a call to the built-in set-as-primary view.
+Defaults to 'profile'.
+Currently does not handle passing of parameters -- if your user profiles require parameters (such as the username or user pk) then you will need to implement your own view for handling a set-as-primary request.
+See multimail.views.set_as_primary in the source code.